mikelbresko/Happy-Frame/README.md

             Clicking on a frame enables us to select a photo from the phone's camera roll, add a text caption to the photo, and send it to the frame.

 Database:
--User does not need to interact with the database
+User does not need to interact with the database.

 Frame:
--Frame will resync pictures once every day assuming it is plugged in -To use the frame, plug into power and into TV & turn device on -Slideshow automatically starts playing
+Frame will resync pictures once every day assuming it is plugged in.
+To use the frame, plug into power and into TV & turn device on.
+Slideshow automatically starts playing.

 Setup Documentation for HappyFrames image retriever and slideshow.